Shriram002/Lab-4/README.md

 Using Render, to implement this application:

-Visit [Render](https://render.com/) and register or log in.

-2. Link your GitHub repository to a new Web Service that you create.
+1. Link your GitHub repository to a new Web Service that you create.

-3. Should `app.py` not be in the root, specify the root directory.
+2. Should `app.py` not be in the root, specify the root directory.

-`gunicorn app:app} should be the start command setting.
+3. gunicorn app:app should be the start command setting.

-5. Select "Create Web Service" by clicking.
+4. Select "Create Web Service" by clicking.